bartaxyz/gomoodboard-api/README.md

 Unofficial API package for GoMoodboard

-This is very lean package that uses scrapes the website of the board you request.
-And then returns all the images on the board in JSON format.
+This is very lean package that scrapes the website of the board you request.
+Then passes all of the images on the board in JSON format as a promise.

 :warning: This package could break anytime.
 It is **NOT** officially supported.